 Why doesn’t HR address the help of marketing to cope with the new challenges that the market dictates?
 Consider five HR-tasks that can be effectively addressed using marketing tools.

 2. Embracing technology to engage with employees and prospects

 It isn’t news that the goal of any business is earning money.
 More recently, this wasn’t a priority for HR-functions, and now cases are known, when the owners of companies fire entire departments.
 They no longer want to keep employees who water the flowers and shift paper from place to place.

 To solve this problem, start thinking like a marketer.
 Marketing is the extraction of profit from the satisfaction of the consumer.
 And you learn to think about how to meet the needs of the “client” for profit.

 HR can boost finances

 Despite the fact that HR doesn’t directly earn money for the company, it has a very big influence on the formation of its profits.
-Here is the list of some ideas.
+Here is a list of some ideas.

 1. Monitor the situation on the market, monitor the level of salaries.
 Your priority should be key employees and key departments.
 You don’t need to raise everyone’s salary if your company can’t afford it.